josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 Production suggests contestants read this before assuming Anguilla’s constitutional history is a passive little tale of British tidiness.

-The coat of arms includes three dolphins.
+Anguilla’s coat of arms includes three dolphins.

-This is important.
+This matters.

-Not because contestants may attempt to ask the dolphins for constitutional guidance.
+Not because contestants may ask the dolphins for constitutional guidance.

 They may not.

-The dolphins are there as part of Anguilla’s own symbolic language.
+The dolphins are part of Anguilla’s own symbolic language.
 Contestants should notice that the island has its own self-representation, not just a British label placed over it from far away.

 The cocktail flag is not the only symbol in the room.